CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 Example Questions:
 * How does you ensure knowledge is shared throughout your team?
 * How does your team communicate?
-* Tell me about a time you've had to communicate effectively with non-technical stakeholders?
+* Tell me about a time you've had to communicate effectively with non-technical stakeholders